rachelcliff/TheCosplayQueue/README.md

 # Notes about UX2
 The UX2 assessment and Proj2 assessment has been completed and is functional.

-# Notes about Proj 3
-Admin users in the system are created using the regular submission form on the and then their permissions changed in the database itself.
-This means that all admin passwords are hashed using the PHP password_hash function (one way encryption) automatically.

 ## Functions:
 - changelog -> Complete